 If the Wildenstein Institute already issued an “Attestation” for a work by one of the artists listed above, will that work be included in the WPI Digital Catalogue?

 With the exception of Van Dongen, the works that were given “Attestations of Inclusion” by the Wildenstein Institute will be included in the relevant WPI digital catalogue.
-However, we reserve the right to reconsider a previous decision if new scholarly information becomes available.
+However, the WPI reserves the right to reconsider a previous decision.

 Yes.
-On September 28, 2017, the WPI began preparing a new digital Catalogue raisonné on the paintings of Kees van Dongen.
-We are grateful to Jean-Marie van Dongen for his encouragement of this project.
-Working in consultation with Dr. Anita Hopmans, Senior Research Manager at the RKD (Netherlands Institute for Art History) in The Hague, the WPI will continue to review all oil paintings attributed to the artist for future publication online.
-At the moment, we are not preparing a Digital Catalogue for Van Dongen works on paper, and are not accepting any inclusion requests for such works.
+On September 28, 2017, the WPI began preparing a new digital catalogue raisonné of the paintings of Kees van Dongen.
+We are grateful to Jean-Marie van Dongen for his support.
+Working in consultation with Dr. Anita Hopmans, Senior Research Manager at the RKD (Netherlands Institute for Art History) in The Hague, the WPI will continue to review oil paintings attributed to the artist for future publication online.
+At the moment, we are not preparing a catalogue raisonné for Van Dongen works on paper, and are not accepting any inclusion requests for such works.

-If you want a written Decision Letter from the WPI, then yes, you will need to submit a Request for Inclusion application and pay a fee of $2000.
+If you want a written Letter of Determination from the WPI, then yes, you will need to submit a Request for Inclusion application and pay a fee of $2,000.

-How do I get a Decision Letter from the WPI?
+How do I get a Letter of Determination from the WPI?

-If your work does not have an original Attestation from the Wildenstein Institute, and you would like to receive a Decision Letter from the WPI regarding the inclusion in the Digital Catalogue, you will need to submit a Request for Inclusion application and pay a fee of $2000.
+If your work does not have an original “Attestation” from the Wildenstein Institute, and you would like to receive a Letter of Determination from the WPI, you will need to submit a Request for Inclusion application and pay a fee of $2,000.

 When are the next committee meetings?

-Each artist’s committee meeting will convene four times a year.
-The next meetings are scheduled for mid-September in Paris and early October in New York.
-You will be notified about the location and date of a specific committee meeting once we receive your completed Request for Inclusion application.
+Each artist’s committee meeting convenes an average of four times a year, either in New York or Paris.
+You will be notified of the location and date of a forthcoming committee meeting once we receive your Request for Inclusion.

-If I would like information from the archives about a particular work of art or artist, what should I do?
+If I would like to request information from the archives about a particular work of art or artist, what should I do?